sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

-xx Apr 2009 - * Bugfix in undo closed sheet not working properly
               * Memory use improved from undo closed sheet improved
               * Bugfix: paste / paste as new sheet - not updating the thumbnail
               * Backwards/forwards compability: from this version onwards,